StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 ![](/resources/post_image/screenshot2.png){: loading="lazy"}

-I was very married to the idea of a "cloud of ideas", but I think the file names weren't descriptive enough and anone besides me who entered that site would not have known where to click at all.
+I was very married to the idea of a "cloud of ideas", but I think the file names weren't descriptive enough and anyone besides me who entered that site would not have known where to click at all.
 Even now I'm not sure how to present the wiki's articles to make them more appealing, as design is not my strong point.

 The features I added to the site over time were:
 - **Search** which I implemented based on tags and also matching queries to titles.
 This was very easy to set up by making a big JSON which has each article's metadata (title, tags, description, abstract).